 upon application for or application for amendment of a development consent if the proposed activity which is the basis for application for or amendment of the development consent potentially results in significant environmental impact;

-the activity would result in a significant environmental impact or affect the area of the Natura 2000 network.
+the planned activity can result, based on objective information, either individually or in combination with other activities in a significant adverse impact on the protection objective of the Natura 2000 network area and is not directly related to the organisation of protection or is not directly necessary for it.

-Environmental impact is significant if it may exceed the environmental capacity of a site, cause irreversible changes to the environment, or endanger cultural heritage, human health, well-being or property.
-The Act specifies a list of the fields of activity (projects, sites) for which the assessment of the environmental impact is mandatory.
-For most fields of activity, a characteristic threshold value has been provided, upon the exceeding of which the EIA requirement is applicable.
+Environmental impact is significant if it is expected to exceed the environmental capacity of a site, cause irreversible changes to the environment, or endanger human health and well-being, cultural heritage, or property.

 In August 2008 an amendment to § 16 of the Environmental Impact Assessment and Environmental Management Act was enforced.
 Pursuant to this notification of the public display of a KMH (Environmental Impact Assessment) programme must be made to Ametlikud Teadaanded (Official Notices) and a newspaper and in at least one public building or place of the site of the proposed activities (e.g. shop, library, school, bus stop).